Wolsten/Baffled-By-Science/src/routes/blog/2022/the-crisis-in-ukraine.md

 ## The need for strong leadership

 Putin is one of the one richest people in the world through his control of previously state-controlled monopolies, now run by his cronies who shelter his _take_ on his behalf.
-For many years governments around the world have chosen not to see what has been going on, preferring instead to develop business interests in Russia, including allowing money laundering via property investment in cities such as London.
+For many years governments around the world have chosen not to see what has been going on, preferring instead to develop business interests in Russia, including allowing money laundering via property investment and other financial transactions in cities such as London.

 He is also a strong leader compared to his counterparts in Europe and the US.
-This is partly explained by the nature (lack) of democracy in the former Soviet Union and now completely entrenched by Putin's political manoeuverings over the last 20 plus years.
+This is partly explained by the nature (lack) of democracy in the former Soviet Union, now completely entrenched by Putin's political manoeuverings over the last 20 plus years.
 However, not only doesn't he have to answer to his electorate (at least not so far) but he also has a clear idea of what makes Russia unique and important in the world.

 Contrast this with weak unpopular leaders in the West, mired in petty scandals, pushing policies that by design or accident, are handing strategic power to Russia.
 Energy policy is the main symptom of this malaise as a result of efforts to de-carbonise our economies at any cost.
 Whilst Russia has built up its military forces, the west (particularly Europe), has reduced military spending and gone on a crusade to improve sustainability, diversity and inclusion in what remains of our fighting forces.